It Could Happen to You (1994 film)

 It Could Happen to You is a 1994 American romantic comedy-drama film starring Nicolas Cage and Bridget Fonda.
-In a plot inspired by a real-life news story, a New York City police officer (Cage) who is short on cash and unable to tip his waitress (Fonda), half-jokingly offers to share his winnings if he happens to win the lottery.
+In a plot inspired by a real-life news story, a New York Police Department officer (Cage) who is short on cash and unable to tip his waitress (Fonda), half-jokingly offers to share his winnings if he happens to win the lottery.

-Isaac Hayes is the film's narrator and also plays a supporting role as undercover reporter and photographer, Angel Dupree.
+Isaac Hayes is the film's narrator and also plays a supporting role as Angel Dupree.

 The film was remade in Hindi as Bade Dilwala, which was released in 1999 and in Telugu as Bahumati in 2007.

 Plot

-Police Officer Charlie Lang is a kind and generous man who loves his job and the Queens area of New York City where he lives.
-His wife Muriel works in a hairdressing salon and, unlike Charlie, is selfish, greedy and materialistic, constantly complaining about their situation in life.
-Waitress Yvonne Biasi, is bankrupt because her husband Eddie, whom she had not yet been able to afford to divorce, took her credit card and spent $12,000 without her permission.
+Police officer Charlie Lang is kind and generous.
+He loves his job and enjoys a strong rapport with the Queens neighborhood where he lives.
+His wife Muriel works in a hairdressing salon.
+Muriel is greedy, selfish, and materialistic; she constantly complains about their situation in life.

+Waitress Yvonne Biasi, also kind and generous, is newly bankrupt.
+Her estranged husband Eddie has taken her credit card and spent $12,000 without her consent.
+The court holds her responsible for the entire bill; moreover, her boss docks her pay for the time she spent in court.

-Charlie meets Yvonne when she waits on him at the diner where she works.
-Since Charlie doesn't have enough money to pay the tip, he promises Yvonne to give her either double the tip or half of his prospective lottery winnings.
-He wins $4 million (in 21 annual payments) in the lottery the next day and keeps his promise, despite the protests of his wife.
-He and Yvonne become stars almost immediately.
+Yvonne hits it off with Charlie while waiting on him at the diner where she works.
+Charlie, not having enough money for a tip, instead offers Yvonne double the tip tomorrow or half of his prospective lottery winnings.
+He wins a $4 million share of a $64 million lottery prize the next day.

+Charlie makes good on his offer to split the prize with Yvonne, despite Muriel's protests.
+Charlie and Yvonne become instant celebrities, while Muriel becomes a spokesperson for her favorite beauty products.

-Yvonne buys the diner she was working in.
-She sets up a table with Charlie's name at which people who cannot afford food can eat for free.
-In another development, Charlie becomes a hero for foiling an attempted robbery at a grocery store but gets wounded in the process, forcing him to take leave from the police force.
+Yvonne buys the diner, and fires her ex-boss.
+She also sets up a table, with Charlie's name, at which people who cannot afford food can eat for free.
+Meanwhile, Charlie is wounded while foiling two would-be-robbers at a grocery store.
+Following a commendation, he takes mandatory leave from the NYPD.

-At a gathering on a chartered boat for the lottery winners and other members of high society, Muriel gets to know the newly rich Jack Gross.
-She flirts with him and later starts an affair.
-Meanwhile, Charlie and Yvonne spend a lot of time together, often giving gifts to passengers of the subway or to children, about which the media report.
-Muriel gets fed up with Charlie's constant donations and overall simplicity and throws him out of their apartment, asking for a divorce.
+Charlie and Yvonne are invited to a gathering on a chartered boat for the lottery winners and members of high society.
+They miss the cruise so they bond over dinner.
+Muriel flirts with the wealthy Jack Gross.

-That same evening, Yvonne leaves her apartment after her husband shows up and threatens to stay until he gets $50,000 from her.
-Quite innocently, Charlie and Yvonne run into each other at the Plaza Hotel and, unintentionally, end up spending the night together.
+Muriel throws Charlie out of their apartment and demands a divorce, ostensibly because she is fed up with his charitable nature.
+That evening, Yvonne leaves her apartment after her husband Eddie shows up - threatening to stay unless he gets $50,000 from her.
+Charlie and Yvonne run into each other at the Plaza Hotel, where they spend the night together.